 The assorted Hamptons CAC members nodded in agreement and explained that the “reliable old pothole” offers some sense of comfort in a rapidly changing world.
 “Nearly every day I have to swerve around that hole or take my lumps,” Edna Garrity said, chuckling.
 “I’m not saying I like getting banged up when I hit the thing, but I know what to expect,” she added.
 “Do we have to change everything ‘to meet the needs of this growing community,'” Garrity continued, mocking the words of local officials.

 While the Highway Department’s efforts were foiled on Monday, it released a statement Tuesday morning saying the pothole would be filled.
 “We do not take this kind of rabble rousing lightly,” the statement says.
 “The Hamptons Highway Department is more determined than ever to fill that hole, and we will do everything in our purview to ensure the thing is erased—like it never existed,” it continues.
 “Payback’s a bitch, so be prepared.”

 For their part, the Hamptons CAC says they will guard the hole 24 hours a day, 7 days a week, until the Highway Department backs off for good.
 “We are retired, we are united and we are very, very stubborn,” Winters said, noting that his group has made pamphlets to educate the public about the pothole, and those attending it will pass out materials to drivers and passersby.
 “John Steinbeck may have driven over this pothole,” Winters said.
-“Maybe even during his travels with Charlie.
+“Maybe even during his travels with Charley.
 It’s historic and beloved by many who feel connected to old Sag Harbor.”

 The Highway Department did not return calls, but insiders say their next salvo in this battle will be “something big.”